-The objective of the mapping was to identify the LSPs based on the demand and supply needs of hand tool units against available local service providers in the cluster and nearest locations.
-The LSPs in Jalandhar hand tool cluster most of the units are mainly dependent upon Original Equipment Manufacturers (OEMs) for the services of equipment's like hammers, induction furnaces, cooling towers etc. Most of these OEM's are local manufacturer they have offices in different parts of Punjab, as a result they are easily accessible by the hand tool units.
+The objective of the mapping was to identify the LSPs based on the demand and supply needs of dairy units against available local service providers in the cluster and nearest locations.
+The LSPs in In Nagaur hand tool cluster most of the units are mainly dependent upon Original Equipment Manufacturers (OEMs) for the services of equipment like hammers.
 In addition to this in a typical hand tool unit most of the repair and maintenance activities are done by in-house technicians and maintenance operators.
 The LSPs can be categorized as follows:

-- All major OEMS directly provide services to Jalandhar Hand Tool Units - OEMS who provide service to the units through sub vendors - Local technicians and operators who do the repair and maintenance activities
+- All major OEMS directly provide services to hand tool units - OEMS who provide service to the units through sub vendors - Local technicians and operators who do the repair and maintenance activities